qufighter/SDL_ColorPick/external/README.md

+# Bypass Static Linking

+These libraries are only required to static link, using cmake build.

+You can alwasy build and install the libraries and link dynamically.

+A planned argument to dynamic link will be:

+`COLORPICK_DYNAMIC_LINK`

 # External Libraries

 to build static library version of SDL Color Pick using cmake, we require 2 libraries in this directory.

 The best way to get them MIGHT be to clone from source...